 In Early Years, many activities take place which promote pre-reading skills.
 Children become aware of print in their environment and match pictures and words.
 Language comprehension is developed by talking and reading to the children.
 In EYFS and Year 1, teachers hear children read at least once a week.
-We also have parent helper readers who volunteer their time to give children this important 1:1 interaction.
+Children also read with lunchtime supervisors to give children this important 1:1 interaction.
 Children from Year 2 onwards read in school independently in reading sessions along with 1:1 sessions with staff.

 Reading in School

 Initially, as children learn what print is in the Foundation Stage, they are given a book to share with an adult at home.
 They also share stories with adults during whole-class learning.
 A picture book with no words is then sent home, with the intention that they will share the book and take part in a conversation generated by the pictures.
 Gradually, as the children’s knowledge of letters and sounds develop, they begin to phonetically decode words.

 Our reading books are organised into coloured Book Bands, the start of which is a mix between phonetically decodeable texts and books with high frequency and Common Exception Words.
 Children are assessed regularly and move onto the next Book Band when their fluency and understanding show that they are ready.
 As children progress through the Book Bands, they have access to a greater variety of texts which may contain unknown words or patterns.
 When reading at school and at home, it is expected that adults discuss and assist with the reading of these words to build up the child’s working memory within reading along with their Letters and Sounds work.
 Children move through the Book Bands choosing their own books with adult support where required, until they reach the required standard to move onto our Accelerated Reader scheme.
 When they move onto this scheme, they chose their books from our well-stocked collection and tend to complete at least one accelerated reader quiz per week.